GenomicDataInfrastructure/gdi-userportal-docs/content/docs/release-process/_index.md

 Version numbers indicate the level of changes that are introduced by the release.
 This use of semantic [versioning](https://semver.org/) helps you understand the potential impact of updating to a new version.

-A version numbers have three parts: major.minor.patch.
+A version number has three parts: major.minor.patch.
 For example, version 1.2.0 indicates major version 1, minor version 2, and patch level 0.

 The version number is incremented based on the level of change included in the release.